ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 is nothing more than a mapping between the name of some facet of the schema (like a table, a view, a column) and its last known verison info -- usually its CRC.

-* NOTE: this temp table predates the in-memory facets data structure so it could probably be removed
+>NOTE: this temp table predates the in-memory facets data structure so it could probably be removed.
-  * the diff would have to work against the in-memory datastructure which is immutable hence just as good as a temp table
+>The diff would have to work against the in-memory data structure which is immutable hence just as good as a temp table
-  * look for a change like this soon
+>look for a change like this soon.

 The remaining procedures are for testing facet state or `sqlite_master` state.
 All of them get the usual global prefix.
 For ease of discussion I will elide the prefix for the rest of this document.